What Is 20 Of 5

 The concepts explored – fractions, percentages, and their interplay – are not confined to abstract mathematical problems.
 They permeate various aspects of daily life.
 Here are just a few examples:

 • Cooking and Baking: Following recipes often requires understanding fractions and ratios.
-For instance, a recipe might call for 1/2 cup of sugar or a 2:1 ratio of flour to water.
+Take this case: a recipe might call for 1/2 cup of sugar or a 2:1 ratio of flour to water.

 • Finance: Calculating interest rates, mortgages, and loans all involve percentage calculations.